web-auth/doc/deep-into-the-framework/attestation-and-metadata-statement.md

 The Metadata Statements are issued by the manufacturers of the authenticators.
 These statements contain details about the authenticators \(supported algorithms, biometric capabilities...\) and all the necessary information to verify the Attestation Statements generated during the attestation ceremony.

-There are several possible sources to get theses Metadata Statements.
-The main source is the [FIDO Alliance Metadata Service](https://fidoalliance.org/metadata) that allows to fetch statements on-demand, but some of them may be provided by other means.
+There are several possible sources to get these Metadata Statements.
+The main source is the [FIDO Alliance Metadata Service](https://fidoalliance.org/metadata) that allows fetching statements on-demand, but some of them may be provided by other means.

 {% hint style="danger" %}
 The FIDO Alliance Metadata Service provides a limited number of Metadata Statements.
 It is mandatory to get the statement from the manufacturer of your authenticators otherwise the Attestation Statement won't be verified and the Attestation Ceremony will fail.